Transitioning back to the workplace after recovery for a substance use disorder can be daunting and stressful.

 Stay Strong When You Return

-Your first day back to work will be challenging.
+Your first day back to the workplace after recovery will be challenging.

-As you walk in, you might feel like people are looking at you and judging you.
+As you walk into the workplace after recovery, you might feel like people are looking at you and judging you.
 It could feel as if peoples’ eyes are boring right into the back of you.

 And this is perfectly natural, it’s all part of the process.
 We won’t be trite enough to ask you to embrace this, but you should accept it for what it is.

 Then, when you can continue to hold your head up high and put one foot in front of the other regardless of the anxiety, you’ve won an enormous victory in your recovery.

 So, you’ve climbed mountains to get to this point, and now it’s your time to shine.

 As you’ve successfully detoxed and are no longer substance-use impaired, you are now in a position to truly thrive.

 Hold Your Head Up High